hozumi/ducttape.cljs/README.md

 The name of a function is `message-view-init`.
 I recommend this **kind**-*view*-**action** style name convention, in order to grasp what target kind is at a glance.
-The argument `message` is data from retrieved from the server.
+The argument `message` is data retrieved from the server.
-The crateb/elem do both create a set of dom and bind specific elements in a hashmap.
-So the `binds` looks like following:
+The crateb/build do both create a set of dom elements and bind specific elements in a hashmap.
+So the `binds` will be following:

 ```clojure
 {:el #<[object HTMLLIElement]>,